• Skip to primary navigation

 There’s a strong police presence all over the commune and the streets are always busy, even at night (it’s a different place during the evening).

-Many people ask about the safety in Medellin which is a different question because you can have a completely different experience here compared with staying in another neighborhood in Medellin.
+Many people ask about the safety in Medellin which is a different question because you can have a completely different experience here compared with staying in one of the other many neighborhoods in Medellin.

 Nightlife in El Poblado (La Zona Rosa)

 When the night falls, you can have a lot of fun.
-There are many different bars, nightclubs, and restaurants.
+There are many different bars, nightclubs, and restaurants to suit a wide range of budgets.

-To help you out, here’s a list of the top nightlife venues in El Poblado!
+To help you out, here’s some of the top nightlife venues in El Poblado!

 • El Social: If you’re looking for fun things to do in Medellin, you can’t miss El Social.
 This is an open-air bar that offers an amazing ambiance.
 You can enjoy your favorite alcoholic beverages and have some delicious food.
 It’s a popular place, so make a reservation ahead of time to enjoy the El Social experience.
 Sometimes, they host salsa concerts, and overall, the music is always amazing.